Bishop's University: Athletics

-The Bishop's University teams are known as the Bishop's Gaiters and compete in the U SPORTS, RSEQ, AUS, and CUFLA.
+The Bishop's University teams are known as the "Gaiters" and compete in the U Sports, RSEQ, AUS, and CUFLA.
 Although their logo and mascot suggest the term stems from the word alligator, "Gaiter" actually refers to a leg covering worn by Anglican bishops up until the middle of the 20th century.
-The Gaiters are represented by seven varsity teams (Football, Men's & Women's Basketball, Men's & Women's Rugby, Women's Soccer, and Golf) and four club teams (Men's Lacrosse, Women's Hockey, Men's Hockey, Men's Soccer).
+The Gaiters are represented by eight varsity teams (Football, Men's & Women's Basketball, Men's & Women's Rugby, Women's Soccer, Men's & Women's Golf and Women's Hockey) and three club teams (Men's Lacrosse, Men's Hockey, Men's Soccer).
 The Bishop's Gaiters have a long history with the university.
 The early days were marked by massive participation in team sports such as cricket and football.
 Rugby football began in 1888 and Canadian football was a budding varsity sport by the 1930s.
-The Gaiters football team's home stadium is Coulter Field which is also used as a practice facility by the Montreal Alouettes of the Canadian Football League.
+The Gaiters football team's home stadium is Coulter Field.

-In football, the Gaiters have made five appearances in CIS semifinal bowls, most recently the 1994 Churchill Bowl.
-In basketball, the Gaiters won women's national championships in 1982-83 and 1983–84 and the men's national championship in 1997–98.
-For both genders, the Gaiters are the last Quebec-based school to win a national championship.

 As of March 2019, there are three former Bishop's football players in the CFL: Adrian Clarke, Stephen Adekolu, and Junior Turner.

 Traditions

-School Song
+School song

 Bishop's official school song, "Alma Mater," was written in 1937.
 In 1964, however, the lyrics "Raise a toast to Bishop's University" were written by John Piper, Douglas Tees, Ace Henderson and John Martland as part of the musical comedy, "The Grate Escape," performed by the Bishop's choir.
 The tune stuck and has become the unofficial song of the university.
 In practice however, the second line of the second verse is changed to a more vulgar and humorous version.

-The Gait

-Bishop's on-campus bar.
-Located across from the bookstore in the SUB, the bar has been run for students, by students.
-Owned and operated by the SRC, it is also a place of employment for around 20 bar staff, multiple student musicians, student DJs, and student security.
-The Gait also helps students fundraise for student initiative through pizza and/or hot dog sales, photo booths, etc.

-WinterFest

-WinterFest is Bishop's University's largest on-campus event, with approximately 900 attendees in 2019.
-Since its first edition in 2003, WinterFest has become a yearly tradition.
-The 2-days outdoor festival is a ski competition, the Rail Jam, as well as a large concert hosted in the Quad at the heart of campus.
-Shaun Frank, Lost Kings, and Jazz Cartier have performed, as well as guest skiers and snowboarders such as Sébastien Toutant.